 - Preheat oven to 350°.
 On a lightly floured surface, divide dough into four portions.
 Roll each into a 6-in. circle.
 Spread 1/4 cup sauce over half of each circle to within 1/2 in. of edge; top with 1 tablespoon mozzarella cheese.
 Fold dough over filling; pinch edges to seal.
 Place on a greased baking sheet.

 - Brush milk over tops; sprinkle with Italian seasoning and Parmesan cheese.
-Bake 20-25 minutes or until golden brown.
+Bake until golden brown, 20-25 minutes.